marcinwiacek/pl1/project1/postmortem.md

 of energy and was not able to achieve big processing speed.
 The most typical approach to this topic is defining five stages:

-1. instuction fetching
+1. instruction fetching
 2. instruction decoding (includes register reading)
 3. execution - ALU operation and address calculating
 4. memory data access
 5. register write back

-The ideal situation is, that every CPU part (responsible for one stage) is executing something.
+The ideal situation is, that every CPU part (responsible for one stage) is always executing something.
+Unfortunately it doesn't happen in 100%.
 It's possible, that for example:

-1. first instruction is making some calculation and second instruction needs results
+1. first instruction is making some calculation and second instruction needs already results
 2. program jumps and CPU knowns it in the end (which makes already fetched or decoded instuctions invalid)

-Situations like this are called hazards or pipeline stalls... and CPUs are trying it to avoid for example by putting some empty instructions between.
+Situations like this are called hazards or pipeline stalls... and CPUs are trying it to avoid for example by putting some empty instructions between or reordering instructions (if possible).

 Now let's imagine, that first instruction is totally independent from second and third and forth and fifth.

 My proposal is, that CPU should first execute instruction from first program, than (in next cycle) instruction from second program and so one.
 Programs are normally totally independent.
-Thanks to this approach we can have better concurrency illusion and in theory will eliminate all types of hazards (if we handle more tasks at once/between, even jump prediction miss is not visible, because CPU will always know 100% correct address of new instruction).
+Thanks to this approach we can have better concurrency illusion (less instructions are stopping CPU) and in theory will eliminate all types of hazards (if we handle enough tasks at once/between, even jump prediction miss is not visible, because CPU will always know 100% correct address of new instruction).

 What is required here?

 1. CPU must be built this way, that have access to registers from all processed programs (without delay).
 It means, that we need enough number of registers or L1 cache memory and access to every process register can be achieved by getting/setting correct cache address).
-2. CPU must handle task switching in hadrware way
+2. CPU must handle task switching in hardware way

+What is not resolved here?

+When CPU will execute only one task, we will still have such stall situations.

 # Task switching